• Advertise

 Helpful hints for stenciling an accent wall:

-Step 5: Touch up
+Step 5: Touch up the stenciled areas with paint

 Using a small brush or cotton swab, go in and touch up the paint.
 A few of my dots were a little faint and small in spots I had trouble getting flush to the wall or when I didn’t wash my stencil soon enough.
 I simply dabbed paint on those spots and all was well.

-Your accent wall is complete!
+Your stenciled accent wall is complete!

 Your wall is done and looking gorgeous.
 Can you believe how much less that cost than doing wallpaper?
 Same look, 1/5 the price.